 Introduction:

-This project template allows to create R projects based on Docker images to maximize computational reproducibility.
-It works in very simple way.
-The workflow is depicted in figure below.
-If you want to use this template for your own project, there are several steps, that needs to be taken.
-The first three steps (A,B,C) should be done to create a R project.
-The last step (D) is focused on how to run R studio inside the Docker container.
+This project template allows the creation of R projects based on Docker images to maximize computational reproducibility.
+It works in a very simple way.
+The workflow is depicted in the figure below.
+If you want to use this template for your own project, there are several steps that need to be taken.
+The first three steps (A, B, C) should be done to create an R project.
+The last step (D) focuses on how to run R Studio inside a Docker container.
 All of these steps can also be found in this video tutorial.

 R projects based on Docker images workflow:

-A. Steps taken on Gitlab and Docker hub
+A. Steps Taken on Gitlab and Docker Hub

-- Create an account on Docker hub
+- Create an account on Docker Hub

 - Create an account on Gitlab

 settings - CI/CD - Variables.
-Than click
+Then click

 expand

-set the following variables:CI_REGISTRY
+and set the following variables:CI_REGISTRY

 = docker.io (name of a registry)CI_REGISTRY_IMAGE

-= index.docker.io/lukasjirinovak/paqvalidation:latest (registry with username project and tag)CI_REGISTRY_PASSWORD
+= index.docker.io/lukasjirinovak/paqvalidation:latest (registry with username, project, and tag)CI_REGISTRY_PASSWORD

 gitlab-ci.yml

 settings - CI/CD - Variables.
-Than click
+Then click

-- In local repository, open file named
+- In the local repository, open the file named

 replacement_function.ps1